eljefe303030/Melius/README.md

 1. Planet textures can take a second to load, this may be mitigated with a faster SSD.
 2. Controller Vibration for Maelstrom and Grendel guns is low to non-existent.
 3. The larger your inventory contents, the more lag you will experience when coming in and out of menus.
 I do not know a fix for this except stashing excess inventory (including ammo) into a safe container.
+4. MO2 will flag an error about files being in the Overwrite folder.
+You can safely ignore this, it doesn't cause any issues and this will be addressed in the next update.

 ## Changelog